 How many pounds of meat do you plan on grinding at a time?
 This will affect which model you end up buying.

-Generous-capacity models are more expensive, but can grind hundreds of pounds per hour.
-Those are great for hunters, who need to process large quantities of meat.
+Generous-capacity models are more expensive but can grind hundreds of pounds of meat per hour.
+Those are great for hunters, who need to grind large quantities of meat.

 But if you only need to ground a handful of pounds of beef, pork, lamb, or turkey at a time, a smaller model will work just fine.
 You’ll save money and counter space.

 We already mentioned that aluminum and stainless steel parts make the best meat grinders.
 They’re easy to clean, very durable, and don’t gather as much rust as other materials do.
 On top of all that, they’re perfectly safe to handle food in a healthy way.

 Some models also use plastic parts, both outside and inside the meat chute.
 Don’t get alarmed if you see that: it’s not necessarily a bad thing.
 Plastic parts can make a food grinder much more affordable and lightweight—two pluses.
 Plus, as long as they use high-quality plastic, you have nothing to worry about.
 ABS plastic is durable, sturdy, non-toxic, and hypoallergenic: the best choice to handle foods for human consumption.
 Keep that in mind.

 Easy to Use

 As with most kitchen appliances, you want a grinder that is straightforward and easy to use.
 It’s the only way you’re going to make the perfect minced meat without losing your sanity over an unnecessarily complicated appliance.